MQTT Publish/Subscribe with Mosquitto Pub/Sub Examples

 What are MQTT topics?

-• The client that is interested in a certain topic subscribes to it and starts receiving messages published on this topic.
+- The client subscribes to a certain topic and starts receiving messages published on it.

 MQTT topics can contain one or several levels, separated by a forward slash, for example: